Guided San Juan River Trip

 What Moab Rafting and Canoe Company brings:

-• We, at Moab Rafting and Canoe Company, serve our guests top notch cuisine.
+• We, at Moab Rafting and Canoe Company, provide specialized tours and serve our guests top notch cuisine.
 Breakfasts may include juice and hot beverages, fresh fruit, bagels & cream cheese, hot & cold cereal, eggs, and French Toast with pure maple syrup and morning sausage.
-Lunches are buffet style with bread & delicious Boar’s Head meat, plus selections of fresh veggies, cheese, cookies, and chips.
+Lunches are buffet style with bread & only the best, most delicious Boar’s Head meat, plus selections of fresh veggies, cheese, cookies, and chips.
 Peanut butter and jelly is an additional option.
-For dinner, we present fresh salad or vegetables to go along with hearty gourmet entrees featuring the highest quality and richest flavor meat and seafood purchased from our local butcher, Ye Ol’ Geezer Meat Shop.
+For dinner, we present fresh salad or vegetables to go along with hearty gourmet entrees featuring the highest quality and richest flavor of meat and seafood purchased from our local butcher, Ye Ol’ Geezer Meat Shop.
 Don’t forget to save room for dessert!

 Also, we will bring things like…